Port of Everett Commission

 COMMISSIONER TOM STIGER

-District 2 | Vice President
+District 2 | vice president

 Term Expires in 2023

-Commissioner Tom Stiger was born and raised in Everett and graduated from Everett High School.
+Stiger was born and raised in Everett and graduated from Everett High School.
 He attended Western Washington University where he received his B.A., Central Washington University where he received his M.A., and he is a PhD Candidate at Ohio State University.

-Work experience encompasses a 27-year career at the Everett School District where he was a teacher and administrator, including holding the office of principal at both Everett and Cascade High Schools.
+His work experience encompasses a 27-year career at the Everett School District where he was a teacher and administrator, including holding the office of principal at both Everett and Cascade High Schools.
 Additionally, he was an Adjunct Instructor at both the University of Washington and Ohio State University.
 Stiger also owns and operates local family businesses – Abbey Carpet & Floor / Bayside Supply in Everett and Major Brands Floor Supply in Seattle.

 Stiger is a U. S. Army Veteran where he served in Civil Affairs and Military Government Units.
 He also has service with the Corps of Engineers.